Shorty Rogers and His Giants

 Shorty Rogers and His Giants is an album by American jazz trumpeter, composer and arranger Shorty Rogers originally released by RCA Victor in 1953 as a 10-inch LP and reissued in 1956 in the 12 inch format with four additional tracks.

+The nonet's pieces are kept in the cool jazz idiom, much like the similar in style but largely more successful Birth of the Cool, which was recorded 3 years earlier but appeared 4 years later.
+Also, the orchestration is comparable, featuring more unusual voices like the French horn and the tuba.

 Reception

 Allmusic awarded the album 3 stars.

 Track listing

 All compositions by Shorty Rogers except where noted.